If you test positive on an at-home test, do you need to report it? - NewsBreak

 The fact that at-home test results aren’t being systematically reported to local health departments or the CDC means the COVID cases are being underreported right now.

-“We have no idea what the true positivity rate is ,” Atul Grover, executive director of the Association of American Medical Colleges, told PBS in December.At-home COVID tests will soon be covered by insurers
+“We have no idea what the true positivity rate is ,” Atul Grover, executive director of the Association of American Medical Colleges, told PBS in December.Are you doing your COVID test wrong?
+Experts debate best swab use

 Even if you’re not required to report the case to any health authorities, it’s still a good idea to inform anyone you’ve been in close contact with over the past several days.
 They may need to self-quarantine or get a COVID-19 test .